rh17983/Failure-Predictor-PREVENT/Readme.md

 * resources: this folder contains the input and output data
 * prevent_a.ipynb: this notebook contains a comprehensive set of scripts that cover various tasks, including training and evaluating the Prevent-A's Deep Autoencoder model, detecting anomalies, making predictions, and handling the client-side interaction with the Anomaly Ranker.
 The client side of the Anomaly Ranker is responsible for sending detected anomalies to the Anomaly Ranker server and receiving localization information in return.
 * premise.ipynb: this notebook contains a set of scripts that include training Premise's Logistic Model Tree model, making predictions and localizations
-* results.ipynb: this notebook contains the script which visualizes the combination of the Prevent State Classifier predictions and the Prevent Anomaly Ranker localizations, vizualizes the predictions and localizations of Premise, and calculates the false positive rate of Prevent and Loud on a normal data
+* results.ipynb: this notebook contains the script which visualizes the combination of the Prevent State Classifier predictions and the Prevent Anomaly Ranker localizations, visualizes the predictions and localizations of Premise, and calculates the false positive rate of Prevent and Loud on a normal data
-* requirements.txt file: the set of the python packages to install in the python virtual environment
+* requirements.txt file: the set of the Python packages to install in the Python virtual environment

 ## Data files in the "resources" folder: